Fraser Gallery

-The Fraser Gallery were two Washington, DC (1996-2011) and Bethesda, Maryland (2002-2011) art galleries founded by Catriona Fraser, an ex-pat British photographer and art dealer.
-She has lived in Washington, DC since 1996.
+The Fraser Gallery was either of two Washington, D.C.
+(1996-2011) or Bethesda, Maryland (2002-2011) art galleries founded by Catriona Fraser, an expatriate British photographer and art dealer in Washington.

 History

-Fraser opened The Fraser Gallery in 1996 in the Georgetown neighborhood of Washington, DC.
-In 2002 she opened a second gallery in Bethesda, a Maryland suburb of the Greater Washington, DC area.
-Fraser was also the founder of Secondsight, an organization of women photographers.
+Fraser opened the Fraser Gallery in 1996 in the Georgetown neighborhood of Washington.
+In 2002 she opened a second gallery in Bethesda, a Maryland suburb of the Greater Washington area.
+She also founded Secondsight, an organization of women photographers.
 The galleries closed in 2011.